Are Microfiber Sheets Toxic?

-The chemicals can cause allergic reactions and other health problems in people with asthma or allergies as well those who are sensitive to chemical exposure such pregnant women .
+The chemicals can cause allergic reactions and other health problems in people with asthma or allergies as well as those who are sensitive to chemical exposure, such as pregnant women .

 The main concern is the potential for microfiber to cause harm when it's in contact with skin or inhaled.